-Currently student at the Institut Universitaire de Technologie (IUT) at university Lille 1 in the fourth semester of the DUT Informatique1 I had to do an internship for graduation in a research laboratory from 1st November 2010 to 26th January 2011.
-I have done this internship into the RMoD team working for the Institut National de Recherche en Informatique et en Automatique (IN-RIA).
-It was for me the chance to discover the world of research, world I would like to work in.
-Few weeks before the beginning of my intership, John Maloney released one of his projects named Micro Squeak consisting in a proof of concept of the creation of a new kernel (the core classes and methods of the system).
-We have decided to port this project in Pharo.
+Currently student at the Université Lille 1 at Villeneuve d'Ascq in the sixth semester of the licence Informatique I had to do an internship for graduation in a research laboratory from 1st April 2012 to 31th June 2012.
+I have done this internship in the RMoD team working for the Inria, formerly named INRIA for "Institut National de Recherche en Informatique et en Automatique".
+I already did my DUT graduation internship is this team on the same project.

+Few weeks before the beginning of my previous intership, John Maloney released one of his projects named Micro Squeak consisting in a proof of concept of the creation of a new kernel (the core classes and methods of the system).
+We have decided to port this project to Pharo.
 It is named the project Seed.

-Context: Smalltalk is an object language that has the property to save the entire state of the environment from one session to the other in a file called an image.
+Context: Smalltalk is an object-oriented language that has the property to save the entire state of the environment from one session to the other in a file called an image.
 An image contains a snapshot of the Smalltalk environment's memory.
 It basically contains all the classes and objects of the system at the moment it was saved.
-The Smalltalk environment is a "leaving thing", it is never created from scratch, but every new version is evolved from a previous image.
+The Smalltalk environment is a "living thing", it is never created from scratch, but every new version is evolved from a previous image.
 For example, there are very probably in all current smalltalk images, objects that were created back in the first version of the first Smalltalk in the 70's (e.g. the "true" and "false" objects).
-After John Maloney's project has been released, we had a proof that the creation of a new kernel was possible, and we wanted to have this concept in Pharo.
-Some other projects2 have provided the tools to create new kernels, but with a different approach.
+After John Maloney's project was released, we had a proof that the creation of a new kernel was possible, and we wanted to have this concept in Pharo.
+Some other projects have provided the tools to create new kernels, but with a different approach.
 Seed is the first project inspired by Micro Squeak.